phoe/trivial-custom-debugger/README.md

 This is a portability library that allows one to fully override the standard debugger provided by their Common Lisp system for situations where binding `*debugger-hook*` is not enough - most notably, for `#'break`.

+Purpose: a basic building block that allows one to implement a portable, custom debugger for Common Lisp systems *in place* of the original system-provided one.

 ```lisp
 TRIVIAL-CUSTOM-DEBUGGER> (with-debugger ((lambda (condition hook)
                                            (declare (ignore hook))